What is Bias?

-A bias-based incident is one which has a negative effect on an individual or group and is based on or motivated by bias against race, color, national origin (includes language), sex, sexual orientation, gender identity or expression, religion, disability, genetic information, age, pregnancy, and/or protected veteran.
+A bias incident involves unwelcome conduct targeting or having a negative effect on an individual or group based on actual or perceived membership in a protected class such as race, color, national origin (includes language), sex, sexual orientation, gender identity or expression, religion, disability, genetic information, age, pregnancy, and/or protected veteran.

 The incident is experienced as hurtful by one or many and may involve harassment, the creation of a hostile environment, property damage, verbal threats of violence, or physical violence.
 The incident may or may not involve breaches of University policies or state or federal law.